-Students will engage in an in-depth exploration of developmental psychopathology from infancy through to adolescence with an emphasis on the characteristics of disorders of development, their determinants, outcomes, and interventions.
+Students will engage in an in-depth exploration of developmental psychopathology from infancy to adolescence with an emphasis on the characteristics of disorders most commonly identified in childhood, including their determinants and potential outcomes.
 They will critically explore, debate, and discuss current theories and research as well as recent trends in intervention and prevention.
-Students will critically examine developmental psychopathology within the broader contexts of family, school, culture, and the community while investigating both legal and ethical issues related to the research and diagnosis of childhood disorders.
+Students will critically examine developmental psychopathology within the broader contexts of family, school, culture, and the community while investigating the ethical and challenging issues related to the research and diagnosis of childhood disorders.

-Prerequisites: PSYC 2300 and PSYC 2350 and PSYC 2400 and (PSYC 2320 or PSYC 2321) Transferable (refer to transfer guide)
+Prerequisites: PSYC 2300 and PSYC 2350 and PSYC 2400 and (PSYC 2320 or PSYC 2321)